 With only one bolt to work with, centerlock rotors are much easier to install and don’t have the installation hazards that 6-bolts rotors do.

-In addition to upgrades in disc brake technology, gravel wheelsets have also embraced thru axels over quick release axels.
+In addition to upgrades in disc brake technology, gravel wheelsets have also embraced thru axles over quick release.

 There are a few reasons for this switch.
 First of all, thru-axles feature thicker axles, which offer more stiffness, better performance, and better durability for off-road terrain at a negligible weight increase.

-With thru-axles, you can avoid the inconsistencies in brake alignment inherent with QR axles when installing the wheel.
+You can avoid the inconsistencies in brake alignment inherent with QR axles when installing the wheel with thru-axles.
 Finally, thru-axles eliminate the chance that a wheel may accidentally pop pout.

 Front thru-axles for gravel bikes follow one standard; 12x100mm, the first number referring to the axle’s width, and the second to the dropout width.

 Rear axles, meanwhile, are usually 12x142mm for gravel bikes.